-Donating Air Liquide shares during your lifetime is a good way to add value to your family’s savings, while also passing on your investment culture and confidence in the Group.
+Donating Air Liquide shares during your lifetime allows you to pass on your investment culture and confidence in the Group.
+It is a good way to add value to your family’s saving.

 We provide you with useful information for a better understanding.

 To accompany your gift of securities, Shareholder Services offers a gift envelope that your loved ones will receive directly.

 This process, involving the anticipated total or partial allocation of your assets to your children, offers several tax advantages.
 The securities given are valued at the average price on the day of the gift or at the closing price of the previous trading day.
 Shared-gifts are not added to the grantor’s estate(a).
 Since 2006, you also have the option of making a shared-gift to your grandchildren, an intergenerational shared-gift.

 With a simple gift, you can pass your shares on to the beneficiary of your choice.
 As is the case with a shared-gift, depending on your relationship with the grantee(b), you may benefit from some tax advantages.
 The securities given are valued at the average share price on the day of the gift or at the closing price of the previous trading day.
 Unlike a shared-gift, this type of gift may be added to the estate.